tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 “**Now**.”

-My feet move by them selves, I walk to the man.
+My feet move by themselves, I walk to the man.
 I take his hand.

 *I don’t want to go with him.* As we stroll away from the scene I begin to giggle.